PangolinPaw/kitsune/README.md

 every 24hrs (via cron).
 This will ensure software updates that require a reboot are implemented after download without the need for human intervention.

+Please note that this was designed for a specific use, on a specific SD card and hasn't yet been made flexible enough for distribution to other Raspberry Pis.
+In particular, the self-updates relies on the scrips being saved in a specific directory that is set up as a local Git repository.